superfliege/pi-midi-velocity-curve-changer/README.md

 --midi_max_value 80: Sets the maximum MIDI value to 80.
 --midi_exponent 0.60: Sets the exponent value for MIDI processing to 0.60.
 --inputmididevicenamechannelcontrol "LPD8": Specifies the name of the MIDI device to control with the program_change event the midi channel for inputmididevicename. (optional)
+--debugmode "0": Specifies whether to enable additional debug output.
+Set to `1` to enable debug output, or `0` to disable it. (optional)
 ```